MeBoussaid/dior-secret-collection/README.md

 I gave this test some parts of the weekend, can't give more in the week I am still in a current mission.

-So I did the biggest part, but I still have to do the following next week end if before the interview:
+So I did the biggest part, but I still have to do the following next weekend if before the interview:

 - cart store works => add UI in the side nav
 - take into account error and loading states in carousel